Research & Innovation

 Our Buildings & Facilities Department never stops innovating.
 We are lucky to have a talented pool of experts who can usually find a solution to any problem, and can manufacture high quality bespoke products in our workshop for use on the estate.
 We hand-make most of our own windows and doors, which is part of our commitment to building preservation, as well as a range of other bespoke fixtures and fittings for our buildings.

 The estate’s innovative team recently turned their hands to the manufacture of our own PortaPods: bespoke portaloos and showers built of timber in a chic Scandinavian style whilst optimised for efficiency, hygiene and transport.
+They are used for Oppidan Camps in the Walled Garden and other events on the estate.

 Learn more about loo/shower hire in Event Support Services.